Omni Calculator logo

 This shear stress calculator calculates the shear stress due to transverse loads and the shear stress due to torsion (torque) applied on a circular shaft.

 The shear stress from transverse forces is critical in the design of thin-walled members.
-For non-tin-walled members subjected to transverse loads, the most important is usually the axial stress caused by the bending moment, and you'll likely need to use our section modulus calculator.
+For non-tin-walled members subjected to transverse loads, the most important is usually the axial stress caused by the bending moment.
 Our stress calculator can also be helpful if you're dealing with axial stress.
 If that's not the case, use this calculator!

 The shear stress equation to use will depend on whether we apply a transverse load to a beam or a torsion couple to a circular shaft.
 In the following sections, you can look at the formulas for shear stress under these two conditions.
 We'll show how to calculate the maximum shear stress for many beams and how to calculate the stress at any point.